fjames86/fpoly/libfpoly/CUDA_README.txt

 (defcfun ("_Z9ffge_listPiS_ii" libfpoly-ffge-list) :int (mats :pointer) (vecs :pointer) (num :int) (n :int))

+Now have this function in the interface.lisp, giving the name libfpoly-ffge-list-gpu (it also returns an :int instead of :void)

-Possibly can change the compilation options to avoid this?
+Possibly can change the compilation options to avoid this naming issue?